-Herbert W. Hobgood, Jr., 81; beloved and loving husband, father, son, brother, uncle, and friend was called home by God on July 15, 2021.
+Herbert W. Hobgood, Jr., 81; beloved and loving husband, father, grandfather, son, brother, uncle, and friend was called home by God on July 15, 2021.
 He passed away at home with his loving family present to bid farewell on his final journey.

 He is survived by Diane (Breaux) Hobgood, his adoring and devoted wife of 56 years, their two children, son Brian Hobgood and his wife Kathy (Bush) Hobgood of Easley, SC, and daughter Erin (Hobgood) Schultz and her husband Dave Schultz of Sunrise, FL; two precious grandchildren, Zachary Schultz and Katie Hobgood; and his sister Anne (Hobgood) Hill, her husband Richard Hill and their family, as well as his family of cousins.

 Herb was born April 30, 1940 in Baton Rouge, LA.
 He graduated from Catholic High in 1958, attended LSU, and graduated from USL in 1968 with a BS in Electrical Engineering after having enlisted in the Army, serving in the Security Agency from 1960 to 1962.
 His best Army stories were from his time in Shemya, Alaska.
 Diane and Herb married in 1965, having met at USL in 1964.